-1945 - Mayville Engineering Company, Inc. was founded in 1945 by cousins Leo and Ted Bachhuber.
+1945 - Mayville Engineering Company, Inc. was founded in 1945 by Ted Bachhuber and his Uncle Leo.
 The original manufacturing facility was a rented garage building in a back alley off Mayville's Main Street.
 Total assets of the company included a few worn metal working tools, a little cash, and an abundance of grand ideas.
 The original letterhead bore the title "Tools, Dies, and Special Machinery."
 For the first fledgling years, MEC concentrated on these products as well as offering their services to the larger manufacturers in the area.
-Soon Leo departed for other ventures, leaving Ted and his wife Grace to breathe life into their dream.
+Shortly into the business venture, Leo's health forced him to retire and then Ted and his wife Grace took over the business.

 Progress was slow in these formative years, but as the company became known for the quality of its products and the resourcefulness of its personnel, the pace quickened.
 Almost overnight, the company became desperate for additional production space to keep up with the growing demand for its products.
 MEC acquired a small warehouse adjacent to its rented garage, and later purchased a commercial building at 10 South Main Street where an office and custom assembly facilities could be established.